The Centre d’action bénévole L’Actuel offers a tax return preparation service for low-income individuals.

 Dates

-Appointments are also available throughout the year.
+Appointments may also be available throughout the year, depending on needs.

 Schedule